RayRuizhiLiao/ITK_4D/README.txt

 This is a software built from ITK for temporal registration as described in http://people.csail.mit.edu/ruizhi/tmpReg.
-Temporal rigid registration is released.
+The registration code with rigid transformation model is released.
+It may be built from source using CMake (http://cmake.org).

 Usage:
 ${binPath}TemporalRegistration_Rigid $outputPath $numOfImages $fixedImageMask $weightOfTemporalRotationSmoothness $weightOfTemporalTranslationSmoothness $fixedImage $movingImage1 [...]